grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 > **Note:** The redirect relies on first party JavaScript support which is common but not necessarily universal.

-## Guidelines

-### Unversioned projects:
+### Guidelines

+The correct way to use aliases depends on whether the project is versioned or not.

+**Unversioned projects**
-Include an `aliases` entry that refers to the initial published website directory.
+: Include an `aliases` entry that refers to the initial published website directory.
 Adding an `aliases` entry makes it safer to move content around as the redirect from old to new page location is already in place.
 Hugo doesn't create a redirect `.html` file when the directory is already populated with content.

-> **Note:** The published directory is dependent on which `content` subdirectory documentation is synced to in the website repository.
+: > **Note:** The published directory is dependent on which `content` subdirectory documentation is synced to in the website repository.
-> For example, documentation synced to a the `content/docs` directory requires the `/docs` prefix.
+: > For example, documentation synced to a the `content/docs` directory requires the `/docs` prefix.

-### Versioned projects:
+**Versioned projects**

-Do not include an `aliases` entry that refers to the initial published website directory.
+: Do not include an `aliases` entry that refers to the initial published website directory.
 The version in the URL path can cause undesirable redirects, such as a redirect from latest content to an old version.